| Title: | Simplifies Plotting Data Inside Databases |

 dbplot_raster

-Uses very generic dplyr code to aggregate data and then 'ggplot2' to create a line plot.
+Uses dplyr operations to aggregate data and then 'ggplot2' to create a line plot.
 Because of this approach, the calculations automatically run inside the database if 'data' has a database or sparklyr connection.
 The 'class()' of such tables in R are: tbl_sql, tbl_dbi, tbl_spark

 If multiple named aggregations are passed, 'dbplot' will only use one SQL query to perform all of the operations.
 The purpose is to increase efficiency, and only make one "trip" to the database in order to obtains multiple, related, plots.